danw8/web-bones-rs/SETUP.md

 2. `cargo install diesel_cli --no-default-features --features postgres`
 3. `cd data`
 4. Create a .env file `echo DATABASE_URL=postgres://webbones:password@localhost/web_bones > .env`
+  * Replace the information with that of the user you created in postgres
+  * .env doesn't seem to be working anymore so you might have to create the environment variable manually
 5. `diesel setup`
 6. `diesel migration run`